0 Part Course |

 • Key differences between loan agreements and receivables finance agreements

-• Why does who the parties are matter?
+• Why it matters who the parties are

-• What do you need to understand the economic cycle?
+• What you need to understand the economic cycle

 • Why taking an interest in the current market matters